 Up until recently, we were entirely bootstrapped; however, we’ve now raised our first round of funding which will allow us to grow faster.
 We worked with Capital List, a company that helps to connect start-ups and investors, and were introduced to our investors through their free service.
 Capital List is also the official acquisition partner for London Co-investment Fund (LCIF), a £25m fund from the Mayor of London matched by £60m from six selected co-investment partners.

 What have been the biggest challenges for your startup?
 How did you manage those and what did you learn from it?

 The biggest challenge is getting every product on the site and making sure they are in stock.
 We crunch through over 2,000,000 products every day to sift out those reduced in price.
 Unfortunately, lots of retailers have surprisingly poor information about their stock and its availability, so we have had to build a myriad of tools to get this as accurate as possible.

 Although recently launched, Love the Sales is quickly making headway.
 Can you tell us a little bit about your secrets of success?

 I wish there was a secret!
 What I can tell you, is that there are no quick wins or shortcuts to success.
 You have to work hard, and you have to work smart – always making sure you’re focusing on building the right thing.
-That’s one of the hardest things to do, because it’s very easy to be wedded to a certain idea and build product features that no-one wants to use.
-Really understanding who your target customers are and what their needs are is key.
-Having a good business idea is one thing, but unless you know how to execute it it’s worth nothing.
+That’s one of the hardest things to do because it’s very easy to be wedded to a certain idea and build product features that no-one wants to use.
+Understanding who your target customers are and what their needs are is key.
+Having a good business idea is one thing, but unless you know how to execute it, it’s worth nothing.